-These extra thick and chewy, buttery gluten free blondies with white chocolate and butterscotch chips even have that crackly top everyone loves.
-Add some maple butter sauce like in that famous restaurant, or keep them simple!
+These extra thick and chewy, buttery gluten free blondies with white chocolate chips even have that crackly top everyone loves.

 WANT TO SAVE THIS RECIPE?

-These gluten free blondies are the rich, chewy, buttery bar dessert with the subtle butterscotch or caramel flavor that I know and love from my childhood.
-I like mine best with a mix of white chocolate chips and/or butterscotch chips, since I think they go best with all that molasses-rich brown sugar.
+These gluten free blondies are the rich, chewy, buttery bar dessert with the subtle butterscotch or caramel flavor.
+I like them best with a mix of white chocolate chips and/or butterscotch chips to go with all that molasses-rich brown sugar.

 To get that crackly top, like in the best gluten free brownies, you'll need to cook down the butter with the white sugar, and then add the brown sugar and melt everything together.
-Other than that, everything takes place in just one single mixing bowl, so it's easy to throw together any time.
+Other than whisking together the few dry ingredients, you make the bars in one mixing bowl, so it's easy to throw together any time.

 Blondies are also sometimes called blonde brownies.
 The main difference is that, in brownies, the main flavor is chocolate.
-In blondies, the flavor of brown sugar, which tastes faintly like butterscotch, steals the show.
+In blondies, the flavor of brown sugar, which tastes faintly like butterscotch, is strongest.

-- Gluten free flour blend and cornstarch – I like to add a bit of cornstarch to an all purpose gluten free flour blend like Better Batter, for a bit of a chewier, softer touch; you can replace them both with Cup4Cup gf flour, which is a high starch blend, and then use all Cup4Cup.
+- Gluten free flour blend and cornstarch – I like to add a bit of cornstarch to an all purpose gluten free flour blend like Better Batter, for a bit of a chewier, softer touch.
+Make sure your flour blend contains xanthan gum, or be sure to add 1/2 teaspoon to the dry ingredients

-- Brown sugar – But there's definitely a healthy dose of brown sugar as the molasses in brown sugar is what gives blondies their signature taste and color
+- Brown sugar – Adds sweetness, texture, and the molasses in brown sugar is what gives the bars their signature taste and color

 - Baking chips – I find that a mix of white chocolate and butterscotch chips is perfect, but be careful with milk or dark chocolate as they might overpower the overall taste.
 Select your chips carefully, too, because some white and butterscotch chips contain gluten!